opendocsg/opendoc-supreme-court-practice-directions/PART-01-Introduction.md

 ## 7. Registrar’s Circulars

-Registrar’s Circulars can be found at the Supreme Court web site at http://[www.supremecourt.gov.sg](http://www.supremecourt.gov.sg).
+Registrar’s Circulars can be found at the Singapore Courts website at [https://www.judiciary.gov.sg](https://www.judiciary.gov.sg).

 ## 7A.
 Business of the Registry